pasqal-io/emulators/docs/emu_sv/index.md

 - The following properties from a Pulser Sequence are also correctly applied:
     - [hardware modulation](https://pulser.readthedocs.io/en/stable/tutorials/output_mod_eom.html)
     - [SLM mask](https://pulser.readthedocs.io/en/stable/tutorials/slm_mask.html)
-- Customizable output, with the folowing inbuilt options:
+- Customizable output, with the following inbuilt options:
     - The quantum state in state vector format
     - Bitstrings
     - The fidelity with respect to a given state